mrkmgl/capm-apt/README.md

 # CAPM and APT Estimation
 This exercise allows to practice on the estimation of the CAPM and APT model using US sample data.
-You can find the source files in the folder _Source_, and the main code in the file _capm-estimation_
+You can find the source files in the folder _Source_, and the main code in the file _capm-estimation_.